 Nearer to street level, the 4th floor ledge is lit by 122 m (400 ft) of iColor Flex LMX, while the four-story columns flanking the building's entrance are illuminated by ColorBlast Powercore wash lights.
 The entire installation is controlled by two iPlayer 3 controllers, allowing for a variety of preset and custom light shows in addition to solid color or white displays.

 On November 16, 2012, the building's new lighting system debuted as part of Dallas's annual City Lights holiday festival, displaying a variety of festive lighting programs in a half-hour loop.
 Since then, the building owners have further experimented with applications for the system.
 For instance, during the week of March 25, 2013, the building façade was lit with rainbow colors in support of two legal cases being considered by the U.S. Supreme Court that week concerning same-sex marriage.

 Hanna commented on the installation's success.
 "The goal was to preserve the authenticity of the building's structure while highlighting its unique design and original masonry," said Hanna.
 "We were delighted to partner with Light Partners and WieDaMark, both of whom provided extraordinary vision and dedication on this monumental project."

-"This is a particularly elegant building with a delecate façade, the integrity of which we were determined to preserve and enhance.
-I believe we have achieved this goal using a wide range of Philips Color Kinetics equipment, most notably the amazing new ColorReach Compact fixtures which allows people to see its wonderful visage in an entirely different light," said Vaughan.
+"This is a particularly elegant building with a delicate façade, the integrity of which we were determined to preserve and enhance.
+I believe we have achieved this goal using a wide range of Color Kinetics equipment, most notably the amazing new ColorReach Compact fixtures which allows people to see its wonderful visage in an entirely different light," said Vaughan.

 Reed-Walkup also said that "the lighting of key architectural features brought exciting new life to the building at night in the heart of Main Street in downtown Dallas.
 The positive response and enthusiastic approval from residents, locals, and visitors has been overwhelming."